-Please see www.bat.com for more information on our marketing principles.
+Please see www.bat.com/imp for more information on our Marketing Principles.

-Activities include working with retailers to prevent underage access, such as through supporting proof-of-age schemes, and providing training and awareness raising to shop staff.
-We also engage with governments to establish a minimum age law of 18 or to enforce tougher penalties for those that breach existing age-18 laws.
+To proactively support our strict requirement to only direct the marketing of our products at adult consumers, we have long expected our markets to work with retailers to prevent underage access, by supporting proof-of-age schemes, and providing training and awareness raising to shop staff.
+We also engage with governments to establish a minimum age law of 18 where none exist, or to enforce tougher penalties for those that breach existing laws.

-Please see www.bat.com for more information on our youth smoking prevention activities.
+Please see www.bat.com/yap for more information on our approach to Youth Access Prevention.